giannkas/ecofolder/readme.md

 ## General info

-Ecofolder is a sotware for unfolding Petri nets, its architecture is quite similar to [**Mole - A Petri Net Unfolder**](http://www.lsv.fr/~schwoon/tools/mole/).
+Ecofolder is a software for unfolding Petri nets, its architecture is quite similar to [**Mole - A Petri Net Unfolder**](http://www.lsv.fr/~schwoon/tools/mole/).
 It provides a data structure for a net's unfolding and a way to visualize it in a .pdf file using the [**DOT language**](https://graphviz.org/doc/info/lang.html).
-Ecofolder aims to deliver means for analysing ecosystem dynamics in nature, but its usage is not restricted to those particular systems.
+Ecofolder aims to deliver means for analyzing ecosystem dynamics in nature, but its usage is not restricted to those particular systems.

 ## Installation